neethuzree/Landslide-susceptibility-demo/README.md

 ## Methods
 1. **DEM Preprocessing**
-   - Use an open DEM (e.g., SRTM/Copernicus DEM).
+   - Use an open DEM (The DEM used is freely available from NASA Earthdata, ASTER DEM).
    - Derive slope, aspect, curvature rasters.

 2. **Factor Classes & Scoring**